jeeliz/jeelizFaceFilter/README.md

 If you are a freelance developer, or if you represent a software company or a web agency able to build projects with this library, you can join the Jeeliz Partner Network (JPN) by filling this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSccwO9Seyi4ZHkXc_Udn0VRWUhKZfXpO6AGMFamnWVVXOA1hA/viewform?usp=sf_link).
 We will redirect you development services requests involving this library.
 We will also provide premium support for integrating and using this library.

 Conversely, if you are looking for a reliable development service provider to build your face filter using this library, please fill the [FaceFilter development request form](https://forms.gle/kktPyojpJbwSSPED7).
 We will put you in touch with a qualified partner.

-## See also
-Our newest deep learning based library is called *Weboji*.
-It detects 11 facial expressions in real time from the webcam video feed.
-Then they are reproduced on an avatar, either in 3D with a THREE.JS renderer or in 2D with a SVG renderer (so you can use it even if you are not a 3D developer).
-You can access to the github repository [here](https://github.com/jeeliz/jeelizWeboji).

-If you just want to detect if the user is looking at the screen or not, [Jeeliz Glance Tracker](https://github.com/jeeliz/jeelizGlanceTracker) is what you are looking for.
-It can be useful to play and pause a video whether the user is watching or not.
-This library needs fewer resources and the neural network file is much lighter.

-If you want to use this library for glasses virtual try-on (sunglasses, spectacles, ski masks), you can take a look at [Jeeliz VTO widget](https://github.com/jeeliz/jeelizGlassesVTOWidget).
-It includes a high quality and lightweight 3D engine which implements the following features: deferred shading, PBR, raytraced shadows, normal mapping, ...
-It also reconstructs the lighting environment around the user (ambient and directional lighting).
-But the glasses comes from a database hosted in our servers.
-If you want to add some models, please contact us.

 ## License